orange-cloudfoundry/cf-ops-automation/Readme.md

  - Enhancements
     - Pipelines
-        - [ ] flow control to avoid Concourse out of resource crash
+        - [ ] flow control to avoid Concourse out of resource crash.
+Workaround: increase number of workers.
         - cf-apps
             - [ ] use concourse resource to push instead of shell
             - [ ] use dedicated resource to handle binary download (ie maven, github-release, etc...)